MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/add-security-roles.md

 ## Add function roles

 On a function, you can assign the `admins` role.
-A `Function Admin` has permission to alter the function, delete the function, and grant admin permissions to another principal.
+Function `admins` have permission to alter the function, delete the function, and grant admin permissions to another principal.

-A principal must first be a `Database User` or `Table Admin` in order to be a `Function Admin`.
+A principal must first be a Database User or Table Admin in order to be a Function Admin.

 The following example assigns an AAD user to the `admins` role on the `SampleFunction` function.